-Killeshandra Tidy Towns Committee applied to adopt the historic church at the centre of Killeshandra known as Church of the Rath Co Cavan.
+Killeshandra Tidy Towns Committee applied to adopt the historic church known as Church of the Rath Killeshandra.
 It is from this church that the town takes its name.
 The Church of the Rath is a wonderfully atmospheric graveyard that has ancient origins.
 The church is one of the few Jacobean style churches remaining in Ireland and has national architectural importance.

 The Adopt a Monument Scheme has been working with the community, to secure funds for specialist advice for architectural conservation works to ensure the long-term preservation of the monument as the roof of the church is in a very fragile condition.
 Funding was secured in 2016 to produce a plan for the long term conservation of the roof of the church which is suffering from water damage.
 The group will be applying to LEADER in 2017 to secure funds to build a protective roof over the existing structure in conjunction with a qualified conservation architect.